 Environmental resources cross jurisdictional boundaries and positive dispute resolution of issues should be supported.

-Pursuing the orderly and planned development of communities and encouraging the revitalization of older communities.
+Pursuing the orderly and planned development of communities and conserving natural and historic resources by encouraging the revitalization of older communities.

 Promoting cooperation and coordination among governments, citizens, institutions, and organizations to achieve these goals while encouraging innovative, cost-effective solutions to environmental problems.